blech-lang/blech/README.md

     ```
   * For a release build additionally use the `-c Release` option.

-  * Finally, for a **self-contained release build**, which is operating system dependent, you need to run `dotnet publish` with a specific runtime identifier like so
+  * Finally, for a **release build**, which is operating system dependent, you need to run `dotnet publish` with a specific runtime identifier like so
     ```
-    dotnet publish -c Release -r win-x64
+    dotnet publish -c Release -r win-x64 --self-contained
     ```
-    For Linux use `linux-x64`, for MacOS use `osx-x64`.
+    For Linux use `linux-x64` or `linux-arm64`, for MacOS use `osx-x64` for Intel or `osx-arm64` for Apple silicon.

     This creates a folder `./src/blechc/bin/Release/net5.0/win-x64/publish` which contains all files needed for execution.
 The folder as a whole can be moved arbitrarily.
     Inside the folder invoke the binary